fcichos/website/docs/_sources/course-info/website.rst.txt

 1. myBinder service to host Jupyter Notebooks (https://mybinder.org).
 The Binder project offers an easy place to share computing environments to everyone
 2. GitHub and GitHub Pages for hosting notebooks and website (https://github.com).
 GitHub is a great place to host you collaborative coding projects including version control.
 3. Anaconda Jupyter package for creating the notebooks (https://www.anaconda.com/distribution/).
 The anaconda package privides you with the Jupyter Notebook environment including Python.
+If you want to use Jupyter at home without

 .. |Substitution Name| image:: https://img.shields.io/badge/launch-full%20binder-red.svg